Aircraft & Cost Structure

 • No equity, no ownership, no operational control

 Blade pricing per published seat rates at blade.com.
-Matrix figures per published rate structure including repositioning and minimums.
+Matrix AirShare figures per published rate structure including repositioning and minimums.
 All figures illustrative.